wakefulblock262/class-project/README.md

 ### How To Get Image URL For Media Blocks
 https://youtu.be/AjG9Kwhmwok?si=ZrSRddU73SyTD7WU

+### Simple Website/Web App Sample

+# Extras
+Just extra info

+### Text Code in EduBlocks
+If you look above your preview in EduBlocks you can see a code button.
+This button allows you code your website with text-based-coding over block-based-coding.
+(I don't recommend using this unless you know what you are doing, as it can mess everything up if done wrong)

+# The End
 And that's all.
 If you still don't understand, come talk to me or Coach Austin and we can help, but I don't know aobut Coach Austin, he might just send you to me.
-Also this is bugged for some reason so some headers might now show up :(
+Also the is bugged for some reason so some headers might now show up :( (I think I fixed most of them)

 # Credits?
 Made by your's truly, Everett :)